Killing of Lacey Fletcher: Neglect

+Lacey's cognitive health decline contributed to her inability to leave the house.
+Neighbors testified that when Sheila would answer the door to talk to a neighbor, she would swiftly shut the door to conceal Lacey.
+Additionally, Sheila allegedly spoke in a hushed, whispering tone when speaking to unfamiliar people, because any sound of a stranger's voice could trigger Lacey's severe social anxiety and cause her to become unresponsive.

-Following Lacey's cognitive health decline, which led to her inability to leave the house, Sheila and Clay left her on the couch and placed towels next to her so Lacey's feces and urine would be easier for them to clean.
-The rest of their house was well-cleaned, except for the couch, where Lacey could not move independently.
-Over time, Lacey's clothes no longer fit her, simply draping off her body.
+Lacey's parents would bring her food and water, and placed towels next to her so their daughter's excrement would be easier for them to clean.
+Over time, she became unable to move enough to use the towel, and instead defecated on the couch.
 Clay and Sheila would frequently leave for days to go on vacation, leaving her to starve.

-Her muscles subsequently atrophied, and vermin began to eat at her extremities under the couch, leaving mouse droppings and maggots to thrive in the space.
-There were signs she had been trying to lift herself out of the couch to avoid the pain.
-Still, due to severe malnourishment and atrophy in her leg muscles, she was unable to.
-Her body fused into the leather couch cushions as she was covered in urine and feces, as well as maggots living in her hair and inside her.
-She suffered starvation and bone infections, leading finally to sepsis, which caused her death.
-She had feces and couch cushioning both under her fingernails and in her stomach contents, showing she had attempted to save herself by eating her surroundings before dying on the couch whilst or shortly after Clay and Sheila vacationed for the holidays.
+There were signs she had been trying to lift herself out of the couch; she tried to lift her lower half - hence the fecal matter smeared on her body and hands - but due to severe malnourishment and atrophy in her leg muscles, she was unable to pull herself out.
+Her body fused to the fiber of the leather couch cushion, which had been worn down into a deep depression.
+She was covered in urine and feces, and maggots lived inside her knotted brown hair and inside her pressure ulcers.
+She suffered starvation and bone infections, leading to sepsis, which was listed as her official cause of death.
+Additionally, she was diagnosed with COVID-19 while determining her cause of death, although where she contracted the virus is unknown.
+Feces and couch cushioning were recovered from under her fingernails and in her stomach, showing that she had attempted to eat her surroundings either during or shortly after Clay and Sheila vacationed for the holidays.

 Death

-On January 3, 2022, Sheila called 911 and stated that she had found Lacey dead on their couch.
-The 911 operator guided the Fletchers as they allegedly performed CPR on Lacey (audible over the phone).
-Emergency services and the coroner arrived at the home and discovered Lacey's dead, partially-clothed and malnourished 96-pound (44kg) body fused into the family's leather couch, with clear signs of neglect.
-It was determined that Lacey had been dead for one to two days before Sheila had finally decided to call 911.
-Sheila and Clay lied to the police, saying that Lacey had decided to live in those conditions for 12 years.
-Her autopsy ruled her death a homicide.
-Investigators stated they could not sleep or eat after investigating the killing due to the mental distress that the gruesome nature of the case caused them.
+On January 3, 2022, 911 reported that Sheila had found her daughter dead on their couch.
+Emergency services and the coroner arrived at the home shortly after and discovered Lacey's dead, partially clothed and malnourished 96-pound (43 kg) body fused into the family's leather couch, with clear signs of neglect.
+Investigators noted that the couch had been pulled apart, and scratch marks were present near the area Lacey sat in.

+It was determined that Lacey had been dead for one to two days before Sheila's 911 call.
+Sheila and Clay had said that Lacey had chosen herself to live in such poor conditions, and they simply "[respected] her wishes to stay on the couch."
+Her death was ultimately ruled a homicide.
+Investigators reported the case was so disturbing they were unable to sleep or eat.